Getting the network coverage you want with the best price possible

 Telstra are ahead in their network performance and are spending more on improving it than the competition.
 The AFR report that Telstra is spending ‘unprecedented amounts’ on network investment.
 And it’s paying off.
 Since mid 2011, they have grown the number of customers on their network by the better part of 1m customers.
 Telstra now have more than 15 million customers on their network !

 Cleverly, Telstra have kept their 4G network to themselves.
-They sell 3G services to providers including Boost.
+They sell 3G services to providers including Boost and Cmobile.
 However, they save their 4G network for their own customers.
-And even the 3G network they sell to partners does not cover the full area that the 3G network they provide their direct customers does.

 Together, these steps enable Telstra to charge a premium for their network services.
 Their price plans are routinely $10 – $15 per month more expensive than the other networks.
 This poses a couple of natural questions.